Disappearance of Pauline Picard: Search

 Picard went missing on 6 April 1922 while playing outdoors.

 Family, locals, and police searched for Picard to no avail.
 Three weeks after her disappearance, it was generally assumed she had been killed by a wild boar or kidnapped by gypsies, though none of the latter had been seen around the time of Picard's disappearance.

 Suspects

 Christophe Kéramon (born c.
 1860s) was an occasional agricultural worker for the Picards, itinerant umbrella peddler, and had previously been imprisoned five years for rape.
 He had visited the farm on 6 April, and paid particular attention to Pauline Picard before leaving around 1 p.m.
 Arrested for not carrying his internal passport, Kéramon served a month in prison before his release on 10 May.
 Police arrested him on suspicion, but testimony from François Picard placed Keramon 6 km away when Pauline Picard was last seen, and so the traveling salesman was released.

-Two others suspects were foreigners seen by a local woman to be loitering and watching the girl.
+Two other suspects were foreigners seen by a local woman to be loitering and watching the girl.